Toshik1978/adyen-cli/README.md

 ## Usage
 ### Link split configurations to stores

+1. Download the version relevant to your PC from the [Releases](https://github.com/Toshik1978/adyen-cli/releases) page.
+   1. You can check the signature of the downloaded file using the relevant minisign file and public key: `RWTDIoCdDlDV5mgrQt3IK1D3ZOVZMtMpxrOO+yZgFvBP1Sv/D1BXhEkE`.
-1. Create the copy of `.env.dist` file locally.
+2. Create the copy of `.env.dist` file locally.
-2. Fill it with the actual keys from Adyen (production or test).
+2. Fill it with the actual keys from Adyen (production / test / etc).
 3. Create the CSV file with the information about stores and splits.
    1. CSV should contain 4 columns - 'Account Holder Code', 'Store ID', 'Split ID' and 'Merchant ID'.
-   2. 'Account Holder Code' should actually contains 'Balance Account ID' in case of Balance Platform linking.
+   2. 'Account Holder Code' should actually contain 'Balance Account ID' in case of Balance Platform linking.
    3. 'Merchant ID' is not required for VIAS, only for Balance.
 4. Run linking: `adyen-cli link --csv <Path to file> --prod`.
 5. Run `adyen-cli -h` if you have questions.